k1moradi/SynapseModelingUtility/README.md

-# Synapse Modelers Workshop
+# Synapse Modeling Utility
 A simulator to reconstruct and model synaptic recordings.

 This program efficiently simulates synaptic electrophysiology recordings.
-Currently, it only supports Tsodyks and Markram's short-term plasticity model.
+Currently, it only supports Tsodyks, Pawelzik and Markram's short-term plasticity model (Tsodyks, M., Pawelzik, K., and Markram, H. (1998).
+Neural networks with dynamic synapses.
+Neural Comput 10, 821-835).
 Both voltage-clamp and current-clamp traces are supported.
-It also allows the generation of pseudo-traces knowing measures of synaptic activity like the rise and decay times, and paired-pulse ratios.
+For current-clmap simulations synaptic current is injected to a resistor-capcitor circuit as a simple model of biomembranes.
+This software also allows the generation of pseudo-traces knowing measures of synaptic activity like the rise and decay times, and paired-pulse ratios.
 Parallel optimization of multiple traces is allowed.
 Modeling and optimization for most traces take a few seconds using an efficient genetic algorithm, analog mathematical modeling, parallel processing technique, and just-in-time compilation of costly functions.

 ![image](https://user-images.githubusercontent.com/18602635/97099398-da4abc80-165e-11eb-997a-2930a680dffa.png)